 The consumer proposal is a simple process that allows you to make arrangements to pay all, or part, of your unsecured debts through monthly payments over a specified period of time (up to a maximum of 5 years).

 Depending on how much debt you’ve accumulated, you may have the option to contact your creditors directly and discuss a lower interest rate or a repayment schedule that suits your situation.

 Debt consolidation allows you to pull all your debt into one primary monthly repayment which can be repaid to multiple creditors.

 Under the Orderly Payment of Debt (OPD) program the court consolidates your loans and pays your unsecured creditors in three or more years at an interest rate of 5% per annum.

-When many people experience debt problems often, their first thoughts are filing for bankruptcy.
+Most people feel that with their debt piling up, filing for bankruptcy is the best course of action.
 What many don’t know is that there are many alternative debt solutions that may be better fitted to their unique requirements.
-Together, we can work out a solution that's best for you.
+We'll work together to create a plan that works best for you.